nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 01 - Getting Started.markdown

 04. The output produced by executing `ls` command is saved in a file named _list_ in the current directory.

-	The shell sees the redirection operator (`>`) when interpreting the command-line.
+	The shell sees the redirection operator (`>`) when interpreting the command line.
 It opens a named file following the redirection operator (here, _list_).
 Next, the command `ls` is run, which reads the directory contents.
 The shell has manipulated things such that the output of the `ls` command doesn't go to the terminal, but is written to the file opened by the shell.

 ##